[This is a lesson excerpt from our online course, for which we invite you to enroll.]

 CONTRAPOSITIVES WILL SAVE YOUR LIFE.

 Contrapositives are a life-saver on the LSAT.
 Often, you’ll think you got an answer choice right.
 “Duh, they want me to infer that ‘All business school students are greedy.’
-Hmm… but I don’t see it.
+Hmm… but I don’t see it in the answers.
 WHAT IS GOING ON LSAT?!”
 Well, that’s because the right answer choice says “If you’re not greedy, you’re not a business school student.”
 See, same thing!
 I mean that too.
 Contrapositives are logically equivalent statements.
 You can think of them as being genetic twins.
 They’re the same.

 Consider this example.